 How growing organic cotton helps to conserve water

-Organic cotton requires less irrigated water than the conventional type – by up to 90% less.
+Organic cotton requires 90% less irrigated water than the conventional type.

 Organic cotton is grown under rain-fed conditions.
 The soil is able to hold water for longer than the conventional type GM cotton.

-An annual saving of 54 billion litres of water would result if cotton-fibre used in bed linen production for UK market is of the organic type.
-Enough to meet the domestic water consumption – a city the size of Glasgow – for an entire year!
+An annual saving of 54 billion litres of water would result if cotton-fibre used in bed linen production for UK market switched to organic.
+Enough to meet the domestic water consumption for a city the size of Glasgow, for an entire year!

-Conventional cotton - Bad for the environment.
-Also bad for the health & mental well-being of farmers and their workers
+Conventional cotton - Bad for the environment, bad for cotton workers.

 Over 95% of global cotton production is of the genetically modified (GM) type.
 GM cotton is damaging to the environment and physical health of farmers.
 This is because of the excessive amounts of pesticides used in growing it.